tjf952/DiscordAutotyper/README.md

     - Hint: This should be the same as the last number in the URL in your browser
     - Copy CHANNEL_ID into channelid in the settings.json

-IMPORTANT: Do not change to a different channel after starting because it will read from the specific channel
+***IMPORTANT***: Do not change to a different channel after starting because it will read from the specific channel

 #### command object
 Each command is a object with three keys